hiandras/rspamd_installer/README.md

 Installer script for Rspamd

 The script will install Rspamd spam filter on a minimal install Debian.
+It will act as a spam filter, which will relay all mails to a destination server.
 It will also install the necessary software and some addition optional component.

 - basic linux tools